-- Delete answer choices: Select one or more answer choices and press DELETE.
-Or, right-click the answer choices and select Delete.
+- Delete answer options: Select one or more answer options and press DELETE on your keyboard.
+Alternatively, right-click one answer option and select Delete.

 - Resize the question: Select the whole question and drag the resizing handles.
-Or, access the Properties pane > Size & Properties > Transform > type values in the Width and Height boxes.
+Otherwise, access the Properties pane > Size & Properties > Transform > adjust or type values in the boxes (Left, Top, Width, Height, and Rotation).
 When you’re done with this, if you want to restore the original size, right-click the question and select Reset Placeholder.

-- Edit radio buttons: Free to format and style radio buttons like you do with a normal radio button.
+- Edit radio buttons: Each answer option comes with a radio button.
+If you want to freely format this button, select the answer area then accessing the Format tab.
 See Working with Check Boxes and Radio Buttons for more details.

-Tip: After customizing the question/radio button, right-click it and select Set as Default Multiple Choice Question/Set as Default Radio Button.
-Then, this question/radio button appears each time you insert a new Multiple Choice question/radio button.
+Tip: After customizing the question or its radio button, right-click it and select Set as Default Multiple Choice Question or Set as Default Radio Button if you want to reuse.
+Later, this question or its radio button will appear each time you insert a new Multiple Choice question or a radio button.